jaeyow/fullstack-developer/_posts/2023-03-11-ethics-and-data-weekly-reflections.md

 From the point of view of [GitHub](https://github.com/) and [Amazon](https://aws.amazon.com/), it makes great business sense, as it uses open source code freely available on the web.
 It's akin to a Mining company that mines and exploits resources for free, then selling it for a huge profit.

 I am almost certain that the original authors did not intend their code to be used in this manner.
 There is a [class action](https://githubcopilotlitigation.com/) filed against Copilot on behalf of the millions of GitHub users whose code was used to train the tool.
-The outcome of this litigation could have significant implications for the these **products**, the millions of **developers** already using them, and the source code **authors**.
+The outcome of this litigation could have significant implications for the these **products**, the millions of **developers** already using them, and the source code **authors** of code used to train these products.

 <!-- ## Week 2: Coming soon...